 Prices and Terms of Payment

-This area contains the following figures and dates: total purchase price, down payment, beginning balance remaining (the purchase price minus the down payment), monthly payment (or annual or semi-annual payment, etc.), interest rate stated in terms of an annual rate, the date of the “balloon” payment (if any), and date the first payment is due.
+This area contains the following figures and dates: total purchase price, down payment, beginning balance remaining (the purchase price minus the down payment), the monthly payment (or annual or semi-annual payment, etc.), the interest rate stated in terms of an annual rate, the date of the “balloon” payment (if any), and date the first payment is due.

 Purchase Price – The purchase price (sometimes referred to as “consideration”) is negotiated between the Seller and the Buyer.
-Properties sold with Seller Take Back financing often sell for more than properties sold for cash because the Seller provides the all-important financing.
+Properties sold with Seller Take-Back financing often sell for more than properties sold for cash because the Seller provides the all-important financing.

 Down Payment – The down payment is usually 10 to 20 percent of the purchase price.
 From your standpoint as the Seller, the bigger the down payment, the better.
 It represents money that does not have to be collected in an uncertain future, and it also represents the Purchaser’s commitment to the property.

-Similarly, non-cash down payments (barter items such as used cars, snowmobiles, applied rent, etc.) and down payments to be paid over time, or borrowed from friends or parents, are also riskier than those paid in cash out of the Buyer’s pocket.
+Similarly, non-cash down payments (barter items such as used cars, snowmobiles, applied rent, etc.) and down payments to be paid overtime, or borrowed from friends or parents, are also riskier than those paid in cash out of the Buyer’s pocket.
 (See “Tips for Selling Property Using Seller Take Back Financing.”)

 Amortization schedules can be obtained from banks, real estate offices, and title companies for a small charge.
-Feel free to call us for a complimentary amortization schedule based on the balance remaining, interest rate, and payment amount of your mortgage, trust deed or land contract.
+Feel free to call us for a complimentary amortization schedule based on the balance remaining, interest rate, and payment amount of your mortgage, trust deed, or land contract.

-The Monthly Payment – The amount of the monthly payment is determined by the amount of the loan, the interest rate and the terms of years (5, 10, 15, etc.).
+The Monthly Payment – The amount of the monthly payment is determined by the amount of the loan, the interest rate, and the terms of years (5, 10, 15, etc.).
 The higher the amount of the loan and the interest, the higher the payment.
 The shorter the term of years, the higher the payment.

-Loans can be structured interest only and a balloon (see the section on balloons) or for a longer term of years and a balloon.
+Loans can be structured interest only and a balloon (see the section on balloons) or for a longer-term of years and a balloon.
 This keeps the Buyer’s payment manageable and gets the Seller paid off in the desired time.
 If you need any assistance in structuring this type of payment plan, please call us.